dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 `MatcherInterface` or any other class, and its methods do **not** need to be virtual.

-Like in a monomorphic matcher, you may explain the match result by streaming additional information to the `listener` argument in `MatchAndExplain()`.
+Like in m_a monomorphic matcher, you may explain the match result by streaming additional information to the `listener` argument in `MatchAndExplain()`.

 ### Writing New Cardinalities

-A cardinality is used in `Times()` to tell gMock how many times you expect a call to occur.
+A cardinality is used in `Times()` to tell gMock how many times you expect m_a call to occur.
 It doesn'type have to be exact.
 For example, you can say `AtLeast(5)` or `Between(2, 4)`.